henryossinger/Automating-Tasks-In-Active-Directory/README.md

 -AccountPassowrd (Read-Host -AsSecureString "Password-Goes-Here" -Force) -ChangePasswordAtLogon $True -Path "OU=(OU-Goes-Here),DC=(Domain-Name-Here),DC=com
 ```
-Below is an image using the above parameters in Powershell, and verifying that the new account is created successfully by using our Active Directory Users script.
+Below is an image using the above parameters in Powershell, and verifying that the new account is created successfully by using our Active Directory users script.

 <img src="https://imgur.com/GlMGl1g.png" height="50%" width="80%" alt="Disk Sanitization Steps"/>